dap7z/lanSuperv/README.md

 How to install ?
 <br />
-1) Run executable, by example in windows console : "lan-superv.exe --config=config.js"
+1) Run executable, by example in windows console : "lan-superv.exe --config=D:\SRV_WEB\lanSuperv\config.js"
+note : if no --config is specified, it's looks for a "config.js" file in the executable directory
 2) Go to http://localhost:842

 How to dev ?